FrancesBW/bellamy/README.md

 ## Formats:

-As catalogue formats are wildly varied, it becomes necessary to have some sort of formatting guide for MACCAS, to allow it to read in any catalogue.
+As catalogue formats are wildly varied, it becomes necessary to have some sort of formatting guide for BELLAMY, to allow it to read in any catalogue.

 **Target catalogue**

 By default it is assumed that the target catalogue is constructed by the source finding program Aegean (see https://github.com/PaulHancock/Aegean for more information).
-This points MACCAS to search for columns called 'ra', 'dec' 'err_ra' etc. in the target catalogue (full list shown in target catalogue defaults column below).
+This points BELLAMY to search for columns called 'ra', 'dec' 'err_ra' etc. in the target catalogue (full list shown in target catalogue defaults column below).
 If you target catalogue was constructed by Aegean, or happens to have exactly the same column names, then you do not need to specify a format file for the target catalogue.
 If your target catalogue was not constructed by Aegean, or has different column names, edit 'target_catalogue_format.txt' (found in the format_templates directory) with the exact column names for the data required.
 Note that this file does not ask for the catalogue frequency (you can specify this using ```--tarfreq```).
 This means that MACCAS cannot support target catalogues with multiple frequency data, like it can with reference catalogues.
 If you have data for multiple frequencies in your target catalogue, you must specify the column names for the specific frequency you want to match.

 **Reference catalogue**